Zekun Wang

 About Me

 Hello there!
 I’m Zekun “Anderson” Wang.
-I’m a first year Ph.D. student at Georgia Tech with Prof. Christopher J. MacLellan.
+I’m a second year Ph.D. student at Georgia Tech with Prof. Christopher J. MacLellan.
 I’m interested in the intersection of cognitive science and artificial intelligence and how we can “learn so much from so little” that supports far transfer.
 Before joining Georgia Tech, I completed my M.S. in Computer Science at the University of Michigan, where I had a great fortune to work with Dr. Joyce Chai and Dr. Rada Mihalcea.
 I obtained my B.S. in Computer Science and B.S. in Mathematics from the Pennsylvania State University, where I worked with Dr. Rebecca J. Passonneau in NLP.

 Research Interests